Skip to main content

 8.9.5.2.
 Family deductions

-• Group 1: Taxpayers who carry out an activity for their own or external account for which they are registered in the corresponding Social Security or Alternative Mutual Insurance regime.
+• Collective 1: taxpayers who carry out an activity on their own or through another person for which they are registered in the corresponding Social Security or alternative mutual fund scheme.

-• Group 2: Taxpayers who receive contributory and welfare benefits from the unemployment protection system, pensions paid by the Social Security Institute, Ex-civil Servants or alternative social welfare mutual societies.
+• Collective 2: taxpayers who receive contributory and assistance benefits from the unemployment protection system, pensions paid by Social Security, passive classes or by alternative social welfare mutual funds.

 Incompatibilities

-The deduction for a non-legally separated spouse is incompatible with the deduction for descendants and ascendants with disabilities with respect to the same person.
+The deduction for a legally not separated spouse is incompatible with the deduction for descendants and ascendants with disabilities with respect to the same person.

-The deduction for large families and the deduction for ascendant, legally separated or without a marriage bond, with two children without the right to receive annual payments for food, are incompatible with each other.
+The deduction for large families and the deduction for ascendants, legally separated or without a marital bond, with two children without the right to receive annual alimony, are incompatible with each other.